CATEGORIES

 • ZwQueueApcThreadEx2 (introduced in Windows 10, 19045) – a new API for Asynchronous Procedure Calls (APC)

-The remote memory allocation, and writing to it, is achieved on the process using a handle without the write privilege (PROCESS_VM_WRITE).
+The remote memory allocation, and writing to it, is achieved on the process using a handle without the write access (PROCESS_VM_WRITE).
 Thanks to this feature, and also due to the fact that the APIs we used are not commonly associated with process injection, we were able to bypass some of the major AV and EDR products.
 In this blog we elaborate on the implementation details of this new technique and suggest some possible detection methods.

 Thread Name in offensive use-cases